 How Does Acupuncture Work?

 Acupuncture is part of Chinese medicine, a metaphorical science that helps us understand how we are part of nature.
 It is not the same paradigm used by medical science and is a different way of understanding the human body, health and illness.
 The concept of qi (pronounced chee) lies at the heart of Chinese medicine and roughly translated means life force.
 Qi is the sub-strata of the entire universe and includes everything material and immaterial.
-In terms of human beings qi runs through various channels throughout the body and can be stimulated at specific points to benefit health.
+In terms of human beings qi runs through various channels throughout the body and connect to the bodies organs.
+Qi can be stimulated at specific points to benefit health.
 These are the points that are used in acupuncture treatment.